popy-dev/popy-republican-calendar/README.md

-The dates conversion usually take into account DateTimeZone, and daylight savings offset, which are keeped as regular hour jumps, at the same dates/hours than with regular dates.
-Which is stupid.
+The dates conversion usually take into account DateTimeZone, and daylight savings offset, which are keeped as regular hour jumps, at the same dates/hours than with regular dates, which gives constistency in a day.
 But aren't daylight savings stupid anyway ?

 Usage
 -----